cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 Published https://pointlesswaymarks.com/Files/PimaCounty/pima-county-multi-species-conservation-plan-2019-annual-report/pima-county-multi-species-conservation-plan-2019-annual-report.html to the main feed - first use of File Content on the index page and it seems to be working but I didn't see immediate rss updates which might need a check...

 Updated Index to have the related content - will have to experiment on mobile to see if this works - I think on desktop it is not quite a pure/clean but is reasonable and great for content discovery.

+Changed layout of the Camera Roll - after trying with a sort of list of list of days approach decided to go with a single list with date and info items mixed in with the photo items - maybe more 'date' items are needed (maybe years? maybe months?) but overall like this basic approach and also think this approach is a bit more interesting because it creates more difference between the daily galleries and the total list...

 4/27/2020